PSA: Your scale is lying to you!

 It can be helpful to check in with that data – occasionally (meaning, less than once a month ).

-But it should never be the key marker of your progress or success, especially not when there are so many other (arguably more accurate) ways to track your health and fitness levels.
+But it should never be the key marker of your progress or success, especially not when there are so many other (arguably more accurate) ways to measure your fitness progress.

 Note: The content below is provided for educational purposes only.
 It is not intended to substitute medical or other professional advice and is not tailored to suit individual fitness or nutritional needs.
 These tests may not be suitable for some persons with pre-existing conditions.
 Please consult with your healthcare professional before commencing this or any other health and fitness activity.